rhuss/rhuss.github.io/_posts/2015-09-07-fish-pepper-announcement.md

 published: true
 ---

 When I had to  create multiple Docker base images which only differ slightly for some minor variations I couldn't avoid to feel quite dirty because of all the copying & pasting of Dockerfile fragments.
 We all know how this smells, but unfortunately Docker has only an answer for **inheritance** but not for **composition** of Docker images.
-Luckily there is now [fish-pepper][1], a multidimensional docker build generator, which steps into the breach.
+Luckily there is now [fish-pepper][1], a multi-dimensional docker build generator, which steps into the breach.

 <!-- more -->